ADoseOfCodeYT/LibertasSDK/README.md

 ### How to build:

-To build Libertas SDK for Windows (10 or newer), use the latest version of Visual Studio and the provided `LibertasSDK.sln` solution file.
+To build Libertas SDK for Windows 10 or newer, use the latest version of Visual Studio and the provided `LibertasSDK.sln` solution file.

 If you want to develop a C++ application that uses Libertas Engine, you can build the Libertas Engine static library project for the appropriate platform, such as `LibertasEngine_Windows` and link against it.
 Including the `"Libertas Engine.h"` header will attempt to link the binaries for the appropriate platform, but search directories should be set up beforehand.
 For example, you can set additional library directories to `$(SolutionDir)BuildOutput\$(Configuration)` by default.
 For examples, see the `Template`, `Tests`, and `Editor` projects.